Startup-Nights/website/content/pages/partner-intro.md

             solutions and business opportunities.
     background_color: bg-sn-black-light
     _template: overview
-  - subtitle: Partner
+  - subtitle: ''
-    title: Thank you very much!
-    paragraph: >-
-      None of this would be possible without our esteemed partners who amplify our influence and work with us to create an event that helps startups reach new heights.
+    title: 'Some of our partners from 2023'
+    cta:
+      link: /partner
+      text: Check all previous partner
     partners:
-      - title: Main Partner
+      - title: ''
         grid_cols: 4
         partners:
           - src: >-